Paul Scheer: Black Monday

 In 2018, Scheer joined the Showtime pilot for Black Monday.
 The show is an ensemble period comedy about the Wall Street crash in 1987 and premiered on Showtime on January 20, 2019.
 Scheer plays Keith, a closeted stockbroker who was originally scripted to die in the first season.
 That plotline was later altered.
 Black Monday aired for three seasons, concluding in 2021.
-Scheer's performance was named in the Hollywood Reporter's “Top 30 best Supporting characters on TV” in 2019.
+Scheer's performance was named in the Hollywood Reporter's "top 30 best supporting characters on TV" in 2019.

 Other work

-Scheer has appeared in recurring roles on 30 Rock, The Good Place, Future Man, I'm Sorry, and the Nick Jr. series Yo Gabba Gabba!.
+Scheer has appeared in recurring roles on 30 Rock, The Good Place, Future Man, I'm Sorry, and the Nick Jr. Channel series Yo Gabba Gabba!.
 Scheer also had recurring animated series appearances on Star Trek: Lower Decks, Big City Greens, Big Mouth, and Adventure Time.
 Scheer and Jack McBrayer made semi-regular appearances on Yo Gabba Gabba!, during a segment called "Knock Knock Joke of the Day".
 They were featured as themselves in the Yo Gabba Gabba! comic book, and made appearances on the Yo Gabba Gabba! live tour.
 In 2012, Scheer appeared as a villainous Cowboy Android in an episode of The Aquabats!
 Super Show!, another series from the creators of Yo Gabba Gabba!

 Scheer appeared as a contestant on the second season of Nailed it!
 Holiday.
 He won the competition, but chose not to keep the $10,000 prize, and instead split it between the other two contestants.
 In August 2015, Scheer and Rob Huebel created a comedy special on a moving bus, Crash Test, produced by Paramount and released on Comedy Central.
 In 2017, he appeared on Celebrity Family Feud and lost to his wife, June.

 Producing

-In addition to acting, Scheer has produced The Hotwives for Hulu, Party Over Here for Fox, Drive Share for Go90, Filthy Preppy Teen$ for FullScreen, The Amazing Gayle Pyle for Amazon, and Unsend for Comedy Central.
+In addition to acting, Scheer has produced The Hotwives for Hulu, Party Over Here for Fox, Drive Share for Go90, Filthy Preppy Teen$ for FullScreen, The Amazing Gayle Pyle for Seeso, and Unsend for Comedy Central.
 In 2016, in addition to executive producing Party Over Here, Scheer created and directed segments for the late-night sketch comedy series with The Lonely Island.
 It starred Nicole Byer, Alison Rich, and Jessica McKenna.

 Scheer and Jonathan Stern are executive producers on the Hulu comedy series The Hotwives.
 Scheer also co-stars in the series.